Kenan-Sabic/w-rebuild/README.md

 ###Note about what is considered bloatware
-Mentioned below are figures of systems with bloatware removed.
+Mentioned below are disk space of systems with bloatware removed.
 Bloatware in my case includes the following default applications and features that I tend to remove on every one of my systems:

 Applications: